openbmc/webui-vue/docs/customization/build.md

 1. If making customizations to the default styles, add `CUSTOM_STYLES=true` key value pair to the new .env file.
 2. Create a `_<ENV_NAME>.scss` partial in `src/env/assets/styles`. **danger**
-   The filename needs to match the `VUE_APP_ENV_NAME` value defined in the .env file.
-The webpack sass loader will attempt to import a file with this name.
+   The filename needs to match the `VITE_ENV_NAME` value defined in the .env file.
+The Vite sass preprocessor will attempt to import a file with this name.
 3. Add style customizations.
 Refer to
    [bootstrap documentation](https://getbootstrap.com/docs/4.5/getting-started/theming/)
    for details about